OVMH Latest News

 Will they defeat the dastardly evil-doers?
 Will they save the damsel in distress?
 Will they read the book before writing this show?

 "The funniest thing I have ever seen."
 Mumsnet

-Tickets are not available yet but will again be on sale at the Post Office, Otford Emporium and Yvonne's.
+Tickets are not available yet but will again be on sale at the Parish Council offices, Otford Emporium and Yvonne's.
 They will also be available online from www.wegottickets.com (subject to small booking fee).
 Keep watching out!
 All profits, as always, to the Village Hall Refurbishment Fund.